tribesonecommunity/discord-bots/README.md

 This uses Microsoft's [Trueskill](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/) matchmaking algorithm to create fair and balanced teams.
 Players are assigned a level of skill (mu) and uncertainty (sigma) which is adjusted after each game.

-Supports region delineation and unranked queues and miscellaneous features like bans, map pools / rotations, voting, database backups, post-game stats posting, dice rolls, coin flips, Twitch stream integration, etc.
+Games are organized using a queueing system and the bot supports numerous features like delineation by region, unranked queues, admins / bans, map pools / rotations / voting, database backups, post-game images, dice rolls, coin flips, Twitch stream integration, voice channel creation, leaderboards, etc.

 See [commands.py](https://github.com/dwayneyuen/discord-bots/blob/master/discord_bots/commands.py) for a full list of commands.

 ## Installation

+The bot is written in Python 3 and uses sqlite for persistence.
+You will need a `DISCORD_API_KEY` at a minimum to run the bot.

 ### MacOS